alicolville/Weight-Tracker/readme.txt

 == Changelog ==

+= 10.3.1 =

+* Bug fix: Do not show gain/loss column within data tables (on main site) when not in Pro or Pro plus mode.

 = 10.3 =

 * New feature: Added the shortcode [wt-waist-to-hip-ratio-calculator] which renders a hip-to-waist ratio calculator. https://docs.yeken.uk/shortcodes/wt-waist-to-hip-ratio-calculator.html